 Experienced players can keep up practice in a mixed ensemble playing tunes you are familiar with.
 Each session will focus on two jazz standards.
 You will rehearse the "head", establish the rhythm section, and practise improvising.
-We aim to record the results in the last segment of the session.
+We aim to audio record some portions of the sessions.

 What will we cover?

 - apply your existing harmonic knowledge to the day's repertoire

 - develop your soloing in terms of good structure, phrasing, playing in the groove and rhythmic independence